ExaESM-WP4/Containers-for-Scientific-Computing/04_hands_on_sessions.md

 ### Task

-This will show different ways of deploying container images.
+This will show different ways of deploying container images to either a registry or to a local file.

+...

+## F: Singularity

+### Task

+This will use an image in the registry and an image that has been exported to a local file and run the container with Singularity.

 ...